 Scientific discovery, innovative training, and high-quality service through multidisciplinary collaboration to advance translational epidemiology, genomic medicine, and precision health.

 HealthStreet is a community engagement program at the University of Florida that aims to improve the health of our community by bridging gaps in healthcare and health research.

 The mission of SHARC is to improve health outcomes and reduce HIV transmission among the diverse range of populations affected by alcohol and HIV infection in Florida.

-DISL’s interests are in the areas of data science and machine learning, with particular focus on biomedical modelling.
+DISL’s interests are in the areas of data science and machine learning, with a particular focus on biomedical modelling.

-As a psychiatric epidemiologist, Dr. Striley conducts community-engaged research that aims to increase community members’ recognition of need for health screening, mental health and behavioral health services and to decrease barriers to those services.
+As a psychiatric epidemiologist, Dr. Striley conducts community-engaged research that aims to increase community members’ recognition of need for health screening, mental health, and behavioral health services and to decrease barriers to those services.

-The National Drug Early Warning System (NDEWS), funded to the University of Florida by the National Institute on Drug Abuse (NIDA) as of April 2020, aims to provide the field with the most timely, salient, and valuable information on emerging substance use trends.
+The National Drug Early Warning System (NDEWS), funded by the University of Florida by the National Institute on Drug Abuse (NIDA) as of April 2020, aims to provide the field with the most timely, salient, and valuable information on emerging substance use trends.

 What is the SARB2C Group?
 SARB2C, Substance Abuse Research from the Bench to the Community, is a group of investigators with a focus on T1 to T4 substance use and addiction research.
 Students, faculty, and staff meet monthly for an hour to share ideas for collaborative research initiatives.
 The format is a check-in from each group as well as new opportunities and calls for help.
 Begun in 2015 as an offshoot of the UF Clinical and Translational Science Institute, the group includes the University of Kentucky and Chulalongkorn University in Thailand.
 We welcome all to join!